 3) Establishes a monitoring system to assess territorial dynamics with a focus on land use change, production efficiency, ecosystem services, and socio-economic benefits, to advance tools with potential to establish a transparent framework to assessing and verifying territorial sustainability.

-In total, this project aims to reduce carbon emissions by 50% in the areas embraced by the project in the municipality of Paragominas, as result of the uptake of improved land use and management practices for low-carbon cattle ranching systems and more integrated and fire-free production systems.
-In addition, the project aims to reduce emissions by 30% in five additional municipalities located in southern Para by informing policy dialogues and linking with other ongoing initiatives in those municipalities.
+In total, this project aimed to reduce carbon emissions by 50% in the areas embraced by the project in the municipality of Paragominas, as result of the uptake of improved land use and management practices for low-carbon cattle ranching systems and more integrated and fire-free production systems.
+In addition, the project aimed to reduce emissions by 30% in five additional municipalities located in southern Para by informing policy dialogues and linking with other ongoing initiatives in those municipalities.

 Papers and briefs:

 - Pacheco P, Piketty MG, Poccard-Chapuis R, Garcia-Drigo I, El Husny JC, Gomes M, Tourrand, J-F. 2017.
 Beyond zero deforestation in the Brazilian Amazon: Progress and remaining challenges to sustainable cattle intensification.
 CIFOR Info Brief 167.

 - Garcia-Drigo I, Piketty MG, Poccard-Chapuis R, Pacheco P, Thalês M and Abramovay R. 2016.
 Governing the beef supply chain in the Brazilian Amazon: progress and limits in shaping the transition towards a sustainable development.
 Agri-Chain and Sustainable Development Conference.
 12-14 December, Montpellier, France